niveshaprabu/AI_Lab_2023-24/Ex.No1_BFS.md

-# Ex.No: 1  Implementation of Breadth First Search
+# Ex.No: 1 - Implementation of Breadth First Search
-### DATE:07.03.2025
 ### REGISTER NUMBER : 212222040108
-### AIM:
+### Aim:
 To write a python program to implement Breadth first Search.

 ### Algorithm:
 1. Start the program
 2. Create the graph by using adjacency list representation